-The process to find our new investor was big and competitive with 14 bidders.
+The process of finding our new investor was big and competitive, with 14 bidders.
 Every major mid-market private equity fund in the UK had taken part.
 As a result, they all knew our plans and forecasts.

 Of course, this made the post-deal pressure so much worse.

-When everyone was congratulating me on such a great deal and such an amazing result I was groaning under the weight of the expectation that I’d sold this business on.
+When everyone was congratulating me on such a great deal and such an amazing result, I was groaning under the weight of the expectation that I’d sold this business.

 Yet I hoped I’d chosen another patient, trusting investor.
-Which was fortunate, because immediately following the sale we ran straight into a series of disasters.
+This was fortunate because immediately following the sale, we ran straight into a series of disasters.